End Japanese dolphin slaughter

 Nigerian High Commission London.
 Wed 11 Jan 2017

 Protesters with banner and posters chant slogans outside the High

-Movement for Justice protest outside the Nigerian High Commission,
+Movement for Justice protest outside the Nigerian High

-flights from the UK which are organised every
+deportation charter flights from the UK which are organised every

-MfJ liken these to the slave ships and many of those forcibly deported
+MfJ liken these to the slave ships and many of those forcibly

-their courses, those still appealing for asylum,
+not yet finished their courses, those still appealing for asylum,

 people with serious health problems and carers for elderly and

 'numbers game' which refuses to take account of the situation, history

 and relations of the people who are being deported or of the

 15 Years of Guantanamo - No Joke!